 It is unclear what the EACPB has done for many years, there are well-sounding names in a Committee of Recommendation list, but the organization does not even have a website.
 It is also unclear who paid it, as well as on what Mabel lived in the years between an internship and first permanent job.

 Since 1997 Mabel was on the payroll of the George Soros Open Society Institute.
 On the website of the OSI Education Support Unit she’s titled the “Executive Director” of the EACPB, same as in OSI.
 Mabel Wisse Smit has always had her political work based on the humanitarian fundraising, and that’s the case of the ‘ War Child’ in general, which was the 90s closely connected with the pro-intervention lobby.

-Also Wisse Smit positioned the Amsterdam lawyer Phon van den Biesen in the administration of both the EACPB as War Child.
+Also, Wisse Smit positioned the Amsterdam lawyer Phon van den Biesen in the administration of both the EACPB as War Child.
 Van den Biesen was not an independent figure: he was a lawyer of the state of Bosnia.
-He along with Mohammed Sacirbey spoke at the International Court, when Bosnia accused Yugoslavia for genocide.
+He along with Mohammed Sacirbey spoke at the International Court when Bosnia accused Yugoslavia of genocide.

 Mabel Wisse Smit a was part of Bosnian Muslim lobby: until October 2003 that fact got little attention in the media.